 Next, in a large bowl, mix ricotta cheese, garlic powder, and crushed red pepper if using.

 Then, you will mix together your cheese mixture with your vegetables in the large bowl.

 Tip: For the vegetables, small dices or shreds work best for this recipe.

 Step 3 - Layer

-Once you have the vegetable cheese mixture ready, you will begin making your layers in the slow cooker.
-You will be making three layers, so divide your ingredients accordingly as you begin building your lasagna.
+Once you have the vegetable ricotta mixture ready, you will begin making your layers in the slow cooker.
+You will be making three layers, so divide your ingredients accordingly as you start building your lasagna.

 Start with a bit of marinara sauce on the bottom of the pot, then top that with noodles, the veggie cheese mixture, and shredded cheese.

 You will repeat this process ending with a layer of noodles.
-You will pour the last bit of sauce on the noodles and top with the last of your shredded cheese and a sprinkle of Parmesan.
+You will pour the last bit of remaining sauce on the noodles and top with the last of your shredded cheese and a sprinkle of Parmesan.

 Note: Let the lasagna cool down for around an hour before cutting to serve.
-Otherwise, it will be too moist and will not cut well for serving.
+Otherwise, it will be too moist and not cut well for serving.

 - The noodles in the bottom of the crockpot will look a little awkward as you lay them in, but this is no big deal.
 They will cook just fine.